jesseemana/jesseemana/README.md

 Fullstack Developer
 -------------------

-I'm a fullstack developer who's always striving for progress over perfection, passionate about learning new things, open to feedback and growing as a deveoloper.
+I'm a fullstack developer who's always striving for progress over perfection, passionate about learning new things, open to feedback and growing as a developer.

 * 🌍  I'm based in Blantyre
 * 🖥️  See my portfolio at [https://jesseemana.vercel.app](http://jesseemana.vercel.app)